feng-bao-ucsf/feng-bao-ucsf.github.io/index.md

 # Feng Bao

 I am a Postdoc working at [Altschuler and Wu lab](https://www.altschulerwulab.org/),  University of California, San Francisco.
 I obtained my PhD from [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2019.
-My research involves general learning approaches and their applications to biological and medical studies.
+My research involves general learning approaches and their applications to biological and medical studies as well as drug screens.

 ```markdown
 Contact: feng.bao with the suffix @ucsf.edu